 - Once you’ve rolled up the dough to the top, fold the pointed edge in and pinch the seam to seal.

 - Place the rolled up dough in the dough pan, seam side down.
+There will be 4 rolls per loaf pan.

 - Repeat with all the dough portions and place them in the loaf pan.